CO2 emissions, in North Korea in 2021, have grown 1.49 megatons, 2.44% compared to 2020.

 In addition to its total emissions of CO2 into the atmospher, which logically depend, among other variables, on the country's population, it is convenient to analyze the behavior of its emissions per inhabitant.
-In the table we see that per capita CO2 emissions in North Korea, have decreased in 2020, in which they have been 1.25 tons per inhabitant.
+In the table we see that per capita CO2 emissions in North Korea, have increased in 2021, in which they have been 2.41 tons per inhabitant.

-Finally, it is interesting to observe the behavior f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
-In the last period, North Korea, has emitted 0.26 kilos for every $ 1,000 of GDP, a lower figure than in 2019.
+If you look at evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
+In the last period, North Korea, has emitted 0.51 kilos for every $ 1,000 of GDP, more than in 2020.

 In the table we can see the evolution of CO2 emissions, which have grown in the last ten years, as have per capita emissions and as well as CO2 emissions per $ 1,000 of GDP.